 2. Proofs of concept

-The volatility of an organization’s culture is now more prevalent than previously anticipated.
-Due to the global economic changes of 2008–2010, a number of external factors have cropped up that have impacted the ability of organizations of various sizes to select and adopt updated technology.
+An organization’s culture is more volatile than previously believed.
+Due to the global economic changes of 2008 to 2010, a number of external factors have impacted the ability of organizations of various sizes to select and adopt updated technology.
 Large, mature organizations accustomed to functioning in stable markets (and planning their penetration into emerging markets) have found that their stable situation has turned turbulent.
-Organizational business leaders and project management are now facing additional challenges regarding their ability to make good, informed decisions while meeting the needs of their key stakeholders.
-In some cases the business need of the project changes mid-stream due to market volatility or industry appetite and demand.
+Organizational business leaders and PMs are now facing additional challenges regarding their ability to make good, informed decisions while meeting the needs of their key stakeholders.
+In some cases, the business need of the project changes midstream due to market volatility or industry appetite and demand.

-The current economic situation that many organizations are facing globally showcases the example of short duration impacts or “dips” in their processes execution.
-The impact of these durational dips highlights the need to be adaptable and innovative with projects and project deliverables, even midstream, due to the pace at which solutions, technology and other rapidly releasing or emerging capabilities or needs arise, both from customer demand or emerging solution capabilities.
-Organizations of all sizes, locations, and markets will dip into uncertainty throughout their business cycles but they normally do not stay trapped in the vortex of uncertainty.
-As organizations climb out of uncertainty to a level of stability, we find that the positive trend is typically the result of a stakeholder class or classes leading the changes.
+The global economic situation that many organizations are facing showcases short-duration impacts, or dips, in process execution.
+The impact of these durational dips highlights the need to be adaptable and innovative with projects and project deliverables, even midstream, due to the pace at which solutions, technology, and other rapidly releasing or emerging capabilities or needs arise, both from customer demand or emerging solution capabilities.
+Organizations of all sizes, locations, and markets will dip into uncertainty throughout their business cycles, but normally they do not stay trapped in the vortex of uncertainty.
+As organizations climb out of uncertainty to a level of stability, the positive trend is typically the result of a stakeholder class or classes leading the changes.

-Often the IT departments propose alternative options for managing the metadata and supporting end users, but IT Departments are normally costs centers within an organization.
+Often IT departments propose alternative options for managing the metadata and supporting end users, but these departments normally are costs centers within an organization.
 Thus, it is in fact a specific type of end user that leads the change.
 Picture IT as the basis for supporting what organizations need.
-It is the business driver, external stakeholder representatives, or roles within an organization, that are the drivers and represent the face of the change needed.
+It is the business driver, external stakeholder representatives, or roles within an organization that are the key motivating factors, [AU: Possible to rephrase without repeating “driver”?] and represent the face of the change needed.

-An example is Human Resources (HR) that is tasked with recruiting and maintaining specific skill groups and talent levels to meet the needs of department and corporate objectives.
-Maybe it is an operational division that is constrained by its customer or consumer base, but needs to find alternative ways to fulfill work orders (work) with a workforce that is ever more increasingly electronically savvy and used to managing and tracking via electronic format.
-This stakeholder group will most likely push the tools and solutions to be more in line with their experience or exposure and consumption of digital information or work processes.
+An example of such a driver within the organization [AU: correct?]is human resources (HR), which is tasked with recruiting and maintaining specific skill groups and talent levels to meet the needs of department and corporate objectives.
+Maybe it is an operational division or support organization/department [AU: Is your meaning here “maybe it is an operational division,” or “maybe it is constrained”?]that is constrained by its customer or consumer base but needs to find alternative ways to fulfill work orders (work) with a workforce that is increasingly electronically savvy and used to managing and tracking via electronic formats.
+This stakeholder group will most likely push the tools and solutions to be more in line with its experience or exposure and consumption of digital information or work processes.